Navid-Ziaei/BTsC/README.md

 -
 ## Citations
 The code contained in this repository for BTsC is companion to the paper:
-> "Bayesian Time-Series Classifier for Decoding Simple Visual Stimuli from Intracranial Neural Activity"
+>"Bayesian Time-Series Classifier for Decoding Simple Visual Stimuli from Intracranial Neural Activity"
 >   Navid Ziaei, Reza Saadatifard, Ali Yousefi, Behzad Nazari, Sydney S. Cash, Angelique C. Paulk
->    August 1, 2023
+>   In International Conference on Brain Informatics 2023 August 1.
->    Brain informatics 2023
+>   Springer International Publishing.

 which should be cited for academic use of this code.
 <br/>